masxxiii/BIP39_Seed_Converter/README.md

 # BIP39_Seed_Converter

 Learn to manually create 12 worded BIP39 seed phrases using an initial entropy without using any third party libraries in Python.
+Also contains code to convert seed phrase into private key.

 Following are the steps taken: